What is light pollution?

 Overall, light pollution has significant effects on our environment and well-being.

-By using more efficient lighting technologies that direct light to the ground instead of the sky, or implementing more strategic use of lighting in public spaces, we can reduce these negative impacts while still maintaining safe lighting levels for our communities.
+By using more efficient lighting technologies that direct light toward the ground rather than the sky, or by implementing more strategic use of lighting in public spaces, we can reduce these negative impacts while still maintaining safe levels of lighting for our communities.

 The negative effects of light pollution: